 Griffin book.
 A series of books and websites kept by Griffin which identifies skilled casino patrons.
 It may include profiles and photographs.
 The book also identifies and profiles other persons unwanted by casinos.

 Griffin Investigations.
 An investigatory and consulting firm hired by some casinos to identify and track "undesirable" patrons.
-Griffin also identifies and tracks card counters, and performs other investigative tasks for its clients.
+Griffin also identifies and tracks card counters and other skilled players, and performs other investigative tasks for its clients.
 On Sep.
 12, 2005, the company filed for bankruptcy, following a jury verdict against it in a defamation lawsuit filed by advantage players Grosjean and Russo, who were awarded $105,000.

 Grind.
 To make money in small increments while gambling or to eke out a profit over the long run.